 Exterior renovation and roof repair companies classify water into three main categories: clean, gray and black water damage.
-While it’s highly unlikely you’ll suffer from black water (technical term for fresh sewage) damage on your roof or siding, you’re more likely to suffer from grey rainwater exposure and leaks in your attic and ceilings.
-These three categories can be the deciding factors for water damage pricing.
+It’s highly unlikely you’ll suffer from black water (technical term for fresh sewage) damage on your roof or siding.
+You’re more likely to suffer from gray rainwater exposure and leaks in your attic and ceilings.
+These three categories can be the deciding factors for repairs costs.

 A contractor would also take your home’s location into consideration before submitting an estimate.
 Homes that require additional protection from frequent rains, storms, or floods will, of course, be charged accordingly.
 On the other hand, homes that rarely get the same problems might receive a different price depending mostly on the extent of the damage.

 What to Expect